MatthiasGN/thesis/README.md

 6. Exploratory data analysis
 7. Extract employee retention data from Glassdoor review data
 8. Retrieve financial performance data
-9. Convert data to numerical values where possible, and prepare final database for input to the linear regression model
+9. Merge into final dataset and prepare for linear regression
-10. Run the linear regression model and determine coefficients
+10. Run the linear regression model on the final dataset